CUH Logo

 Hamstring curls

-Image of person laying face down whist bending the knee around 90 degrees
+Illustration of a person laying face down whilst bending their leg at the knee upwards at a 90 degree angle

 Lie on your front.
 Bend the operated knee to around 90 degrees.
 Lift the leg up and lower.
 Repeat 8 to12 times.
 2 to 3 sets.